rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 ## Mixed Plugins

 - [windwp/nvim-autopairs](https://github.com/windwp/nvim-autopairs) - Thanks to this plugin we have the functionality of automatic closing of parentheses and other characters.
 For example, by inserting a beginning parenthesis `(` completion will automatically insert the closing parenthesis `)` placing the cursor in the middle.

-- [goolord/alpha-nvim](https://github.com/goolord/alpha-nvim) - Provides a home screen from which to access recent files, open the last session, find files, etc.

 - [numToStr/Comment.nvim](https://github.com/numToStr/Comment.nvim) - Provides advanced functionality for code commenting.